nmc16/TFTPServer/README.txt

 write [filename] [file location] [mode] - Writes file at location to filename on server. help - Prints options screen. quit - Quits the client program

+Testing:
+The testing was done was by writing a file to the server and reading a file from the server by using the 512.txt.
+1) write written.txt C:\512.txt octet
+2) read written.txt
+3) quit